WordPress/openverse/analytics/README.md

-# CC Search Analytics
+# Openverse Analytics

 ## Purpose

-The `analytics` server collects information about anonymous usage of CC Search.
+The `analytics` server collects information about anonymous usage of Openverse.
 We intend to use this information to generate statistics about the quality of search results; the API may be extended in the future to produce usage data reports.

-To minimize risks to privacy, data is only connected to an anonymous session UUID, which changes every time that a user visits CC Search.
+To minimize risks to privacy, data is only connected to an anonymous session UUID, which changes every time that a user visits Openverse.
 No other identifying information is collected for analytical purposes.
 We intend to consume this raw data to produce aggregated reports, after which the raw data (along with session UUIDs) will be promptly deleted.